golfmak 2010

 ACCOUNTING - $1,000 TO $5,000

-The lender may require an opening balance sheet prepared and delivered on a certified accountant's letterhead.
+The lender may require an opening balance sheet prepared and delivered on a certified public accountant's letterhead.
 As an accounting source will be needed ongoing after the closing, selecting and retaining an accounting source should be done early in the diligence period.
+Best to find an accountant that understands golf course finances - maybe even handles golf courses.
+I've watched accounting fees escalate while the chosen accountant learns the business at the owners expense.

 EXPENSES - UP TO $15,000